Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Golden Hide| ©Jose L. Marin

-Your route on this 2-day London itinerary will take you past the Golden Hinde.
+Your route on this 2-day London itinerary will take you past the Golden Hide.
 This is a full-scale reconstruction of the first English ship to circumnavigate the world, captained by Sir Francis Drake.

-You can also get on board with your London Pass.
+You can also get on board by purchasing your London Pass.
 It is an impressive structure and well worth a look.

 Borough Market

-You should be hungry enough by now!
+You should be pretty hungry by now!
 Stop by Borough Market, one of the best places for street food in London.
-Here you will find a tempting variety of global foods.
+Here you will find a tempting variety of food from all over the world.

-The delicious aromas will instantly permeate your senses and if you're not hungry, just wait until you stop by!
+The delicious aromas will instantly permeate your senses and, if you're not hungry?
+Just wait until you stop by!
 The market is usually open every day except Sundays.
-Check the Borough Market website for current opening hours.
+Check the Borough Market website for up to date opening times.

 Shakespeare's Globe Theatre| ©Diego Delso